Quickly24/W1ngs/README.md

 Local function, classes, structs ~> camelCase

 TODO:
-JSON file reading and saving +
-COMMAND PARSER !!! (in progress)
-TODO list (in progress)
 .show list of TODO items with some affix
 Writing notes
 .file for substituting strings